Procurement policies, procedures and responsibilities

 Procurement policy and procedures

-The Procurement policy and procedures (PDF, 600KB) sets out the council’s procurement policy and procedures which support delivery of the organisation's commercial strategy.
+The Procurement policy (DOCX, 105KB) sets out the council’s procurement policy and procedures which support delivery of the organisation's commercial strategy.

 It also forms part of the council’s code of governance and standing orders, and all employees have a duty to make sure they have fully understood the information before buying goods and services.